 Three pink mailboxes demonstrate the sort of information to be learned, serving as spaces for humans to meet lichen, butterflies, and migratory birds, while recording the data from their encounters.

-"These organisms seemed to be particularly good indicators to things that we felt might need looking at," say Woebken and Montgomery.
+"These orgasms seemed to be particularly good indicators to things that we felt might need looking at," say Woebken and Montgomery.
 "We're looking at lichen as indicators of air quality.
 If we think about lichen as responding to the air quality, that's a starting point for this messaging.
 In better air quality, lichen grow faster and sometimes increase in individual count."

 Lichen is bacteria, somewhere between a fungus and algae, growing over a boulder straddled by a mailbox.
 Tracking changes to its biodiversity through time lapse video creates a dataset that could point to growing air pollution, or indicate a type of tree to plant in the area.
 "These are prototypes for a future where these augmented mailboxes are all over the US," say Woebken and Montgomery.
 "They might be sitting there for years and, while that's actually a short time for a lichen lifetime, you can still observe a lot of change."